KarimaFathi/Database-SQL-Projects/README.md

 The task is to display vehicle makes and drive types with more than 800 vehicles, ordered alphabetically by make and by total count in descending order.

-## Problem 20 : Filter Vehicles Exceeding a Specific Count

-The task is to display vehicle makes and drive types with more than 800 vehicles, ordered alphabetically by make and by total count in descending order.

-## Problem 21 : Retrieve Vehicles with Missing Door Information
+## Problem 20 : Retrieve Vehicles with Missing Door Information

 The task is to display all vehicles whose number of doors is not specified.

+## Problem 21 : Count  Vehicles with Missing Door Information

+The task is to calculate all vehicles whose number of doors is not specified.